-The XOBJVIEW utility (described in "Mapping an Image onto a Sphere Using Object Graphics" on page 60) automatically creates window and view objects.
+The XOBJVIEW utility (described in "Mapping an Image Object onto a Sphere" in Chapter 4 of the Object Programming manual) automatically creates window and view objects.

 Complete the following steps to initialize the necessary IDL objects.

 Initialize the window, view and model display objects.
 For detailed syntax, arguments and keywords available with each object initialization, see IDLgrWindow::Init, IDLgrView::Init and IDLgrModel::Init.
 The following three lines use the basic syntax oNewObject = OBJ_NEW('Class_Name') to create these objects: